apes-soft/tinker/README.md

 Changes
 =======

-The major changes from the TINKER `master` branch are:
+Notable changes from the TINKER `master` branch are:

+* Added file `mpiparams.f` - a module to store the MPI parameters.
+* Added file `help.f` that prints out usage information.
 * Removed (or in the process of removing) stdin input to the application.
 These will normally run in a batch environment where there is no direct connection between the user running